Accessibility Statement

 While autoimmune diseases in cats are rare, they may also be underdiagnosed.
 Of these, cats will most commonly be diagnosed with autoimmune skin diseases or systemic lupus erythematosus (SLE), also known as lupus in cats.

 Systemic lupus in cats results from abnormal regulation of the immune system.
 In this instance, the cat’s immune system forms antibodies against tissues in the body and attacks the body’s own cells.
 Fortunately, lupus in cats is rare.

-The disease may be hereditary, as Siamese, Persian, and Persian crosses are more often diagnosed.
+Fortunately, autoimmune diseases like lupus and autoimmune cat skin conditions are not contagious.
+However, these diseases may be hereditary, as Siamese, Persian, and Persian crosses are more often diagnosed.

-Signs and symptoms of autoimmune diseases in cats
+Signs of autoimmune disease in cats

 As mentioned earlier, the symptoms of autoimmune diseases in cats can be misleading and easy to misdiagnose.
 Regarding lupus in cats, Catherine Barnette, DVM, explains that approximately 60% of affected cats have skin lesions, such as ulcers, sores, scabs, or simply redness.
 These will most commonly appear on the face, ears, or paws, but can appear elsewhere on the body.